Google Pay™

 After the testing is successful, it is possible to continue with the preparation for production deployment.

-The merchant provides integration details to both Google™ and dedicated Product Solutions Specialist during the integration process.
+The merchant provides integration details to both Google™ and dedicated Product Solution Specialist during the integration process.

 1. Registration with Google™ and JPM MPS